berdon/lucy/README.md

 Lucy is a lightweight C annotation processor and testing framework designed to simplify code generation and unit testing.
 It includes `lucy`, a command-line tool for processing annotations in C source files, and `lucy-test`, a library for annotation-based unit testing.
 Lucy aims to provide a minimal, dependency-free solution for developers seeking to enhance their C projects with automated processing and testing capabilities.

+## AI Generation

+This project has been built over a handful of hours using Grok.
+The _only_ hand coding/debugging was "helping" the LLM with either compilation and runtime errors.

+### Thoughts

+The building process was aking to holding a junior/middling developers hand.
+At times working through issues felt like going round and round in circles until I dug in, found the problem, and either pointed it out or the _actual solution_ to Grok.
+This isn't something a non-developer would be able to do.
+This might not even be something most developers can do - as you need to be able to jump into a 100% new codebase with zero context and root-cause issues.

+It's vitally important to keep the amount of context the LLM needs to a minimum.
+Give singular tasks with guardrails and have ways to verify the output.
+The whole point of the lucy project stemmed from wanting to have an easy way for the LLM to add more unit tests to break apart code into smaller chunks.

 ## Features

 - **Annotation Processing**: Parse custom annotations in C comments (e.g., `// @Annotation`) to generate code or metadata.